Besatkassaie/Differential-Maintenance-Engine/README.md

 # Differential-Maintenance-Engine
-DME identifies updates that can be autonomously applied on extracted relations.
+DME identifies updates that can be autonomously applied to extracted relations.